Considering Assistive Technology for Students with Disabilities

 - Remember the importance of involving youth.
 This pdf and video: Involving Teens and Young Adults in Selecting Assistive Technology provides great tips for making sure the youths voice is part of the conversation.

-– Assistive Technology is not just for school aged children.
-Read a Q and A fact sheet for Assistive Technology for Infants and Toddlers with Disabilities
+- Assistive Technology for Infants, Toddlers, and Young Children with Disabilities.
+Assistive Technology is not just for school aged children.
+Read this fact sheet for resources to address assistive technology for infants and toddlers with disabilities.

 - Dispelling Myths associated with Assistive Technology: The Offices of Special Education Programs (OSEP) and Educational Technology (OET) provided guidance “to increase understanding of the Individuals with Disabilities Education Act’s (IDEA’s) requirements regarding assistive technology (AT) devices and services.
 The guidance provides additional information and resources to support children with disabilities and identifies related requirements addressed in the IDEA.
 Read the publication: English PDF / Spanish PDF

-– Additionally, inquire from your school district or Child Study team resource or checklist that may be available to support the implementation of assistive technology.
+- Additionally, inquire from your school district or Child Study team any resources or checklists that may be available to support the implementation of assistive technology.